 The Department of the Air Force 's Risk Management program empowers our people to self-assess and self-correct risk, from the tarmac to senior leaders, both on and off duty.
-An active risk management mindset - whether at work on the flightline or grilling on your back porch - contributes to readiness.
+An active risk management mindset in Defending the HumanWeapon System - whether at work, on the flightline or grilling on your back porch - contributes to readiness.

-Every member of our force must adopt a learning mindset and commit to working collaboratively to educate, inform and hold each other accountable for decisions we make both on- and off-duty.
+Every member of our forces must adopt a learning mindset and commit to working collaboratively to educate, inform and hold each other accountable for decisions we make both on - and off -duty.

-The majority of off-duty recreational mishaps are entirely preventable and avoidable, provided service members perform risk assessments and comply with laws, procedures and recommended best practices for a given activity.
+The majority of off -duty recreational mishaps are entirely preventable and avoidable, provided service members perform risk assessments and comply with laws, procedures and recommended best practices for a given activity.